ricsanfre/pi-cluster/docs/_docs/certmanager.md

 ---
-title: SSL Certificates (Cert-Manager)
+title: TLS Certificates (Cert-Manager)
 permalink: /docs/certmanager/
-description: How to deploy a centralized SSL certification management solution based on Cert-manager in our Raspberry Pi Kuberentes cluster.
+description: How to deploy a centralized TLS certificates management solution based on Cert-manager in our Raspberry Pi Kuberentes cluster.
-last_modified_at: "09-01-2023"
+last_modified_at: "17-01-2023"
 ---

 In the Kubernetes cluster, [Cert-Manager](https://cert-manager.io/docs/) can be used to automate the certificate management tasks (issue certificate request, renewals, etc.).
 Cert-manager adds certificates and certificate issuers as resource types in Kubernetes clusters, and simplifies the process of obtaining, renewing and using those certificates.

-It can issue certificates from a variety of supported sources, including support for auto-signed certificates or use [Let's Encrypt](https://letsencrypt.org/) service to obtain validated SSL certificates.
+It can issue certificates from a variety of supported sources, including support for auto-signed certificates or use [Let's Encrypt](https://letsencrypt.org/) service to obtain validated TLS certificates.
 It will ensure certificates are valid and up to date, and attempt to renew certificates at a configured time before expiry.
 It also keep up to date the associated Kuberentes Secrets storing key pairs used by Ingress resources when securing the incoming communications.

 ![picluster-certmanager](/assets/img/cert-manager.png)

 ## Cert-Manager certificates issuers

-In cert-manager different kind of certificate issuer can be configured to generate signed SSL certificates
+In cert-manager different kind of certificate issuer can be configured to generate signed TLS certificates

 ### Self-signed Issuer